-For the actuarial valuation at June 30, 2016, the projected unit credit method was used.
+For the actuarial valuation at July 1, 2016, the projected unit credit method was used.
 Under this method, benefits provided by the substantive plan (the plan as understood by the Authority and the plan members) at the time of the actuarial study are projected and their present value is determined.
 The present value is divided into equal parts which are earned over the period from date of hire to the full eligibility date.

 The actuarial assumptions included calculations based on a discount rate of 4% for the unfunded liability, rate of inflation of 2.2%, and a payroll growth of 3%.
-Amortization of the initial unfunded actuarial liability is over 23 years based on a level percent of payroll method.
+Amortization of the initial unfunded actuarial liability is over a closed 22 year period based on a level percent of payroll method.
 Future increases for medical benefits are assumed to range from an initial rate of 7.5% and decrease gradually with the ultimate rate being 5.04%.
-It should be noted actuarial calculations reflect a long-term perspective and therefore, actuarially determined amounts are subject to revision as results are compared to past expectations and new estimates are made about the future.